rahilgholami/ASSISTO-Project/README.md

 Let's start by preparing data.

-By runing `datapreparation/data_alignment.py`, we align the time series with the real time and split them to  one hour intervals.
+By runing `datapreparation/data_alignment.py`, we align the time series with the real time and split them to  one-hour intervals.

 To read the data and split them to training and test sets, run the following code, `datapreparation/train_test_split.ipynb`.